This year’s seminar is now available

 BACK TO TOP

 David E. Filippi, Program Co-Chair, is a member of Stoel Rives LLP.
-He practices in the areas of natural resources, environmental and land use law.
-He concentrates his practice on water rights and water quality, fish & wildlife, and permitting.
+He practices in the areas of natural resources, environmental and land use law, concentrating on water rights & quality, fish and wildlife law, and permitting.

 Jason D. Miner, Special Presenter, serves as the Natural Resources Policy Manager for Oregon Governor Kate Brown’s Office of Natural Resources.
 He previously served as Executive Director of 1000 Friends of Oregon and Conservation Director for Oregon Trout.

-Elaine R. Albrich is Counsel with Davis Wright Tremaine LLP.
-Her practice focuses on the energy and alcohol beverage industries as well as traditional real estate development and rural economic development opportunities.
+Elaine R. Albrich is an attorney with Davis Wright Tremaine LLP.
+Her practice focuses on evaluating and implementing real estate development opportunities, particularly for the renewable energy and alcohol beverage industries.

-Thomas M. Byler is the Director of the Oregon Water Resources Department.
-He served nine years as the Executive Director of the Oregon Watershed Enhancement Board.
-He previously worked as a Natural Resources Policy Advisor.
+Thomas M. Byler is Director of the Oregon Water Resources Department.
+He previously served as Executive Director of the Oregon Watershed Enhancement Board.
+Before OWEB, he worked as a Natural Resources Policy Advisor.

-Mary Anne Cooper is Public Policy Counsel at the Oregon Farm Bureau.
-She also works with state and federal agencies on water quality, water supply, removal-fill, ESA, NEPA, land use, acquisition, and other natural resources issues.
+Mary Anne Cooper is the VP of Public Policy at the Oregon Farm Bureau.
+She works with state and federal agencies on water quality & supply, removal-fill, ESA, NEPA, Clean Water Act, floodplain regulation, and land use.

 David J. Elkanich is a partner at Holland & Knight, where he focuses his practice on litigation, with an emphasis on legal ethics and risk management.
 He advises both lawyers and law firms in a wide range of professional responsibility matters.

 Ivan K. Gall is the Administrator for the Field Service Division of the Oregon Water Resources Department.
 He managed the Groundwater Section for 5 years, the East Region for 4 years, and was a hydrogeologist for 9 years.